 Friday, September 8 - Saturday, September 9, 1967: New Orleans House, 1505 San Pablo Avenue, Berkeley, Alameda County, California

-The band was billed only as ‘Prime Movers’ on the Berkeley Barb’s newspaper ad (see below).
+The band was advertised only as ‘Prime Movers.’
 Also on the bill Mother Earth.

 Sunday, September 17 - Sunday, September 24, 1967: Haight A Espresso Coffee House, 776 Haigh Street, Haight-Ashbury Distrct, San Francisco, California